iss-research-team/TBGNE-Deep/README.md

 cd TBGNE-Deep
 ```
 ## Dataset
-由于数据提供方的相关规定，These datasets are sampled from the original datasets.
+Due to the relevant regulations of the data provider, these datasets are sampled from the original datasets.
-T(echnology)B(usiness)G(eography) data, from Ningbo, Zhejiang, China, contains xxx nodes and xxx edges.
+T(echnology)B(usiness)G(eography) data, from Ningbo, Zhejiang, China, contains 36226 nodes and 94103 edges.
-完整的数据及结果请联系我们
+Contact us for complete data and results.
 ## Training
 Training on the existing datasets
 Users can use the sample data in /data, or they can make their own dataset.